Non-pluripolar products on vector bundles and Chern--Weil formulae: Segre currents and Chern currents

+\begin{proof} Take a closed complete pluripolar set $A\subseteq X$ such that $h_E$ is locally bounded outside $A$.
+By \cref{prop:smTzeroext}, if suffices to verify

 The problem is local and we can therefore localize.
 By taking increasing regularizations as in \cref{prop:appgri}, we may further assume that the metric on $\hat{E}$ is smooth.
-In this case, it is well-known that $c_s(\hat{E})$ represents the usual Chern forms defined using Chern--Weil theory, see \cite{Mou04}. \end{proof}
+In this case, it is well-known that $c_s(\hat{E})$ is represented the usual Chern forms defined using the Chern--Weil theory, see \cite{Mou04}.
+We conclude as the Chern form $c_s(\hat{E})$ vanishes if $s>\rank E$. \end{proof}

 With essentially the same proof, we find \begin{corollary} Assume that $\hat{E}=(E,h_E)\in \widehat{\Vect}(X)$ has small unbounded locus.
 Then $c_s(\hat{E})$ is a closed positive $(s,s)$-current for all $s$. \end{corollary}